verboompj/EntraGSA/README.md

 ![Screenshot](https://github.com/verboompj/EntraGSA/blob/main/Pictures/EntraAppEnt2.png)

 Next, we have to setup a Traffic Forwarding Profile.
 This enables our configuration of the Entra Private Access Enterprise App to flow to the clients in the field.
+Select the Private access profile and activate it.

 ![Screenshot](https://github.com/verboompj/EntraGSA/blob/main/Pictures/forwarding.png)